3 UVa graduates sue Rolling Stone over retracted rape story

-No one at Rolling Stone was fired as a result of the article, titled "A Rape on Campus."
-Dana posted an apology on the publication's website, and Erdely also apologized in a statement.
+No one at Rolling Stone was fired or disciplined as a result of the article, titled "A Rape on Campus."
+Rolling Stone managing editor Will Dana posted an apology on the publication's website, and Erdely also apologized in a statement.

 The article roiled the U.Va. community, sparking protests at the Phi Kappa Psi fraternity house and a wrenching period of soul-searching by the university.
 For the three former students, the article made them unable to focus on school and work, and embarrassed them about their association with the fraternity.